Batch (.BAT) Files Not Running in Windows 11/10

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\FileExts\.bat

-Check batch file syntax and errors
+Check your batch file for mistakes

 bat file not running Windows 11

-2. Click on “Local Group Policy Editor” in the search results to open it..Open Group Policy Editor Windows 11
+2. Click on it from the search results to jump in.Open Group Policy Editor Windows 11

 User Configuration > Administrative Templates > System